Shorter meetings are more productive. Here’s why.

 If you do need to share materials, consider:

-Less time means less opportunity for clients to ask for free advice
+7. Less opportunity for clients to ask for free advice

-When you set a short and defined meeting time limit for your client calls, you reduce the time they’re able to fill with questions that ultimately lead you to providing free advice.
+When you set a short and defined meeting time limit for your client calls, there's less time for clients to ask questions that ultimately lead you to providing free advice.

 Experiment to find the sweet spots